-This is an advanced course in the normative theory of democracy.
-The core question of normative political theories is, States claim to have a right to rule–can this claim be justified?
-The anarchist response is, No, there is no such a thing as a justified right to rule.
+This is an advanced course in the normative theory of democracy that presupposes some familiarity with the main issues of political authority and democratic theory as they are discussed in contemporary analytical political philosophy.
+Normative theories of authority focus on the following question: states claim to have a moral right to rule–can this claim be justified?
+So-called philosophical anarchists reject the state’s purported right to rule.
 Opponents of the anarchist thesis hold that the claim of states to a right to rule can be justified, and so states can have legitimate authority, at least under certain conditions.
-Democratic theory insists that the democratic nature of political rule is part of the necessary conditions of the legitimacy of political authority.
-This course is dedicated to the examination of this claim.
-We will address the problem of what the claim to a right to rule amounts to, what must be the case for that claim to be justified, what role democracy plays in the justification, and what conception of democracy can fulfil that justificatory role.
-We will also face the issues of the relationship between the normative concept of democracy and the empirical study of democratic systems as well as certain issues of the contemporary crisis of democracy.
+Democratic theory insists that the democratic nature of political rule is part of the necessary conditions of the justification of political authority.
+This course is dedicated to the examination of these claims.
+We will address the problem of what the claim to a right to rule amounts to, what must be true in order for it to be justified, what role democracy plays in the justification, and what conception of democracy can fulfil this justificatory role.
+We will also explore the claims of individuals that give rise to the justificatory problem in the first place.